12q1/local_docs/words/acrid.md

-# acrid
+# Acrid

 ---
-## Adjective #adjective
+#adjective
 - **Sharp and harsh, or bitter and not to the taste.**
  - _Example: Sodium polyacrylate is an acrid salt._
 - **Causing heat and irritation.**
  - _Example: The bombardier beetle sprays acrid secretions to defend itself._
 - **Caustic; bitter; bitterly irritating.**
  - _Example: That man has an acrid temper._
 ---

 ### Synonyms